(redirected from Main.BlaverismeIValènciaCF)

 This ultra group, moreover, has been surrounded by controversy for its far-right character.
 Thus, being coach of València C.F. the Dutchman Guus Hiddink, this fan club was put in an enclosure because they took out a swastika, and this coach ordered its immediate retirement to the services of the club.

-In short, they had problems with another València C.F. supporters club, "Gol Gran", which is an explicitly apolitical supporters club, because this supporters club wrote posters in standard Valencian.
+In short, they had problems with another València C.F. supporters club, "Gol Gran", which was an explicitly apolitical supporters club, because this supporters club wrote posters in standard Valencian.

 3 - Dissemination of the anti-Catalanist and Blaverist message by València C.F. currently

 Returning to València C.F. and its direct relationship with Blaverism, we will say that València C.F. receives a preferential treatment by all the Valencian Blaverist and pro-Spanish forces.
 When the PP ruled the Generalitat Valenciana, its presence on Canal 9 (the Valencian Country's old TV channel) was overwhelming, and clearly discriminatory regarding other Valencian teams.
-One could even say that they were not interested in another club becoming important.
+One could even say that they had not interest that another club became important.

 Lastly, we will highlight an anecdotal fact, but which we consider to be significant enough.
 It turns out that the president of València C.F. then, Mr. Paco Roig took part in the great Blaverist demonstration of 1997, and he had no qualms about wearing a sticker that read "No mos fareu catalans".
 It is true that perhaps he did it because the Valencian right in general took part in that demonstration, or to please a large part of the Valencian fans, with Blaverist ideology.
 But this is still significant.
 It is worth mentioning in defense of this gentleman that years later he rectified this anti-Catalanism a bit, and has appeared repeatedly on TV3 (the main Catalan TV channel) without any problems, apart from being a great friend of the ("Catalanist" in the eyes of the Blaverists) writer Ferran Torrent.
 He was also the introducer of Valencian in the public address system of the stadium and in general of a minimum linguistic normalization in the signage of the stadium.
 However, the presence of this top manager of València C.F. in that Blaverist mobilization is still curious.
 More clearly, the Yomus took part in the Blaverist demonstration in November 2004, which was supported by the Agrupació de Penyes del València C.F, a grouping of several fan clubs of the team.
 Regarding this last demonstration, it is still curious that many people who took part in it (especially among the few young people who went, because almost all of them were elderly people) were precisely dressed in the T-shirt of the second kit of València C.F., with blue sleeves.

 València C.F., in short, is the preferred team of the Valencian upper class, compared to other more "working class" teams, so to speak, such as Llevant U.E.
 And we have already said many times on this website where the Valencian upper class stands in terms of the language and its national affiliation.
-On the other hand, the Valencian upper class (from the city of València, to some extent), is very interrelated, and in essence shares a series of common ideals, among which one is anti-Catalanism.
+On the other hand, the Valencian upper class (from the city of València, to some extent), is very interrelated, and in essence shares a series of common ideals, and one of them is anti-Catalanism.
 This way, even if a person is not externally Blaverist, for example, they may be internally, or may be condescending to Blaverism.
-And we see this in many high-ranking PP officials, such as Fernando Giner and Alejandro Font de Mora.
+And it has been seen in many high-ranking PP officials, such as Fernando Giner and Alejandro Font de Mora.
 The image that we attach, regarding València C.F., is very illustrative.
-In this photo we can see the late top leader of anti-Catalanism in the city of València Vicente González Lizondo (born in Albacete by the way) with the former mayor of València for the PP Rita Baberà, flanked by the builder Bautista Soler, father of one of the presidents of València C.F.
+In this photo we can see the late top leader of anti-Catalanism in the city of València Vicente González Lizondo (born in Albacete by the way) with the former mayor of València from 1991 to 2015 for the PP Rita Baberà, flanked by the builder Bautista Soler, father of one of the presidents of València C.F.
 (Juan Bautista Soler) and the biggest shareholder of the club from 2004 to 2008, all three in a friendly attitude.
 This photo shows, unlike many others, the interrelationship and interaction between Blaverism, the Valencian right and the Valencian upper class, represented respectively by the three characters that appear in this photo, and it gives a clear understanding of the mark left by Blaverists in València C.F.

 We will end by saying that we do not intend to say that all the fans of València C.F. are Blaverists and anti-Catalans.
 There are also Valencian nationalists and everything.
 However, we believe we have shown that one of the greatest propagators of the anti-Catalanist ideology and message today in Valencian society is València C.F.
 And regarding València C.F. fans, and in particular those who go to Mestalla, we can say that they are the members of Valencian society who are most subject to the anti-Catalanist message, which, as can be deduced, will end up taking up a part of them.
 It is also true that the nationalist fans of València C.F. (as there are, as we have said) generally let themselves go with the "blue tide" that floods that club, and are not very demanding of so many things.
 We will end this section by making an exhortation to these fans, and to the good Valencian fans (who also certainly exist), because they are invited to fight to make València C.F. a team of all Valencians, and above all, respectful of Valencian history and personality.